 In general to use vCloud Availability for DRaaS, the cloud provider should have following running in their datacenter:

 - vSpehre 6.0 U2 (Esxi 6.0 U2 and vCenter 6.0 U2)

 - NSX 6.2.3

 - vSphere Replication 6.0 or later

 On-prem requirements for customer:

-And thats it for this post.
-In next post of series we will discuss more on the logical architecture and how a sevrice provider can deploy and configure vCloud Availability for providing DRaaS to their customers.
+In next post of series we will discuss more on the logical architecture and how a service provider can deploy and configure vCloud Availability for providing DRaaS to their customers.

 To know more about this product, feel free to read below articles.